yajiex/Reading-notes-for-Professional-JavaScript-for-Web-Developers/chapter_3_language_basics.md

 * `Number.NEGATIVE_INFINITY` => `-Infinity`, `Number.POSITIVE_INFINITY` => `Infinity`
 * Any operation involving `NaN` always returns `NaN`, `NaN` is not equal to any value, including `NaN`
 * `0/0` => `NaN`, `1/0` => `Infinity`, `(-1)/0` => `-Infinity`
-* `isNaN()` is used to determine if the value is "not a number", it will attemp to convert argument into a number. `isNaN` can be applied to objects.
+* `isNaN()` is used to determine if the value is "not a number", it will attempt to convert argument into a number. `isNaN` can be applied to objects.
 The object's `valueOf()` method is first called to determine if the returned value can be converted into a number.
 If not, the `toString()` method is called.
 * `Number` function conversion rules:
   1. When applied to `null`, `Number()` returns `0`
   2. When applied to `undefined`, `Number()` returns `NaN`